UniOfGreenwich/ELEE1146_Exercises/content/Kotlin/Lab_7/Lab_7.md

 - Change the `textSize` property to `24sp`.

 **Step 3:**
-- In the Buttons category of the Palette, select `RadioGroup`, and then drag and drop the `RadioGroup` control onto the user interface below the `Number` control.
-Expand the size of the `RadioGroup` to place radio buttons inside.
+- In the Buttons category of the Palette, select `RadioButton`, and then drag and drop the `RadioButton` control onto the user interface below the `Number` control.
+Expand the size of the `RadioButton`, do this repeat for a second `RadioButton` and place underneath the last.
-- Click the `RadioButton` control, drag and drop two radio buttons inside the `RadioGroup` control, and centre them using the dashed line.
 - Click the vertical bar next to the `text` attribute of the first `RadioButton` control in the Attribute Pane and in the Pick a Resource dialog choose the `radKiloToLbbox`.
 Press OK.
 - In the Attributes list for the first `RadioButton`, click on the checked property indicating that the first radio button is the default selection.
 - Change the `textSize` property to `18sp` from the drop down list.